 Many martial arts acknowledge, even boast to be influenced by Shaolin.
 What is true and what note is irrelevant.
 In today's age it would be impossible to extract what influenced what, where and how.
 It is more important that the spirit of Shaolin is alive in many different forms.
 Be it in Shaolin Wu Shu, be is Shaolin derived Kung Fu/Wing Chung or even the 'Gift of China' as was Karate once known; Shaolin is in the spirit and heart not in the strength of your punch and as such should be celebrated.
 Shaolin Kung Fu is a way of health, a way of life and a way of being, we just use martial arts as an exercise!

 Let's see what the future brings (we didn't want to use the Star Trek, unknown country quote . . . )

-The Shaolin History page has been an ongoing project of Master Robert Z that started in 1995 (around the 1500 th birthday of Shaolin).
+The Shaolin History page has been an ongoing project of Master Robert Z that started in 1995 (around the 1500 th birthday of Shaolin) and has been edited as recent as 26 April 2017.
 Since this time he has researched the history, collected books on the subject and even traveled to Shaolin to verify facts and location as far as possible.
 The amount of information collected of this time and the references used are innumerable.
 It all started with just two books with contradicting facts about Shaolin.
-One-and-a-half decades later the contradictions are even bigger.
-It seems everyone want's to prove their direct lineage to Shaolin.
-Considering 6 degrees of separations, by now, everyone may be related to Shaolin is some way or another.
+Two decades later the contradictions just add to the interest and history of a place that signify's a principle more than anything else.